typescript-eslint/typescript-eslint/packages/parser/README.md

 Default `false`.

 This option allows you to request that when the `project` setting is specified, files will be allowed when not included in the projects defined by the provided `tsconfig.json` files. **Using this option will incur significant performance costs.
 This option is primarily included for backwards-compatibility.** See the **`project`** section above for more information.

+### `parserOptions.program`

+Default `undefined`.

+This option allows you to programmatically provide an instance of a TypeScript Program object that will provide type information to rules.
+This will override any program that would have been computed from `parserOptions.project` or `parserOptions.createDefaultProgram`.
+All linted files must be part of the provided program.

 ## Supported TypeScript Version